aws/aws-nitro-enclaves-cli/README.md

   - 'drivers': The source code of the kernel modules used by the CLI in order to control enclave behavior, containing:
       - 'drivers/virt/nitro_enclaves': The Nitro Enclaves driver used by the Nitro CLI

-  - 'eif_defs': The definition of the enclave image format (EIF) file

   - 'eif_loader': The source code for the EIF loader, a module which ensures that an enclave has booted successfully

-  - 'eif_utils': Utilities for the EIF files, focused mostly on building EIFs

   - 'enclave_build': A tool which builds EIF files starting from a Docker image and pre-existing binary blobs (such as those from 'blobs')